Alex Pothen

 The story is also available from HPC Wire.

-Our research is supported by grants from NSF, Department of Energy, The Exascale Computing Project, and an Intel Parallel Computing Center.
+Our research is supported by grants from the Department of Energy, an Industry-University Cooperative Research Center, the Center for Quantum Technology (NSF), the Molecular Sciences Sofware Institute (NSF), and an Intel Parallel Computing Center.
 More news at the column on the right.